dustinspecker/generator-ng-poly/README.md

 ```

 ### Route
 Adds a new route and generates a controller and view.
-The name provided is used as state name.
-Yeoman will then ask for the module to add the route to, the URL for the route, and the templateUrl.
+The name provided is used as state name for UI Router and as the route URL for ngRoute.
+Yeoman will then ask for the module to add the route to, the URL for the route (UI Router only), and the templateUrl.
 It will also generate an e2e test and a Page Object model for the new route.

 Example:
 ```
 yo ng-poly:route your-place
+[?]
+Which module is this for?
+[?]
+What's the URL for this route?
+(UI Router only) [?]
+What's the templateURL for this route?
 ```

 Updates `app/module/module.js`: